xmtp/XIPs/XIPs/xip-17-remote-attachment-content-type-proposal.md

 ## Abstract

 This XRC proposes a new content type for messages that do not consist of text and/or are too large to be sent on the XMTP network.
 It builds on [XIP 15](https://github.com/xmtp/XIPs/pull/15)'s basic attachment type, but instead of messages being sent on the network, the message contains a URL.
-The contents of the URL is an `Envelope` that can be decoded by clients.
+The contents of the URL is an encrypted protobuf encoded `EncodedContent` that can be decrypted and decoded by clients.

 ## Motivation